mfine hopes to crack the on-demand healthcare space by partnering with hospitals to facilitate one lakh virtual consultations within a year

 mfine, an on-demand medical consultation app, is the brainchild of Prasad Kompalli and Ashutosh Lawania.
 It aims to make “trusted healthcare accessible at your fingertips.”
 The founders, between them, have more than two decades of experience working in a consumer-facing online business- Myntra.
 Albeit venturing into a completely different space from an e-commerce apparel site to healthcare, Kompalli says there is a common thread.
 “Our journey with Myntra was preparation for us to enhance user experience through technology,” he says.

-The core team comprises the founders’ former colleagues, Myntra’s Ajit Narayanan and Amit Chaudhary, and Dr. Jagadish Prasad, Director at Chaitanya Integrated Healthcare and Bengaluru-based Femiint Health.
+The core team comprises the founders’ former colleagues, Myntra’s Ajit Narayanan and Arjun Chaudhary, and Dr. Jagadish Prasad, Director at Chaitanya Integrated Healthcare and Bengaluru-based Femiint Health.
 While Narayanan heads technology and Chaudhary oversees the company’s marketing efforts, Dr. Prasad brings with him expertise on the medical front.

 Identfying A Differentiating Factor